moi24py/moi24py/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on small Python projects
 - 📫 How to reach me moi24py@gmail.com
-- ⚡ Fun fact: I love coding surrounded by nature, under the starry sky.
+- ⚡ Fun fact: I love coding surrounded by nature, under the starry sky

 <!---
 moi24py/moi24py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.